oxcomposites/oxcomposites/README.md

 3. All sponsorships must be approved by a majority of the Executive Committee.
 4. All spending must be approved by a majority of the Executive Committee.
 5. Society funds must be used exclusively for the benefit of the Society and its activities.
-6. The Treasurer shall provide a public financial report at least once per term.
-This must include all cashflows within this period and the net balance.
+6. The Treasurer shall provide a public financial report before End of Term.
+This must include all transactions within this period, net cash flow for the term and the net balance.

 ---